-As this can now be done with a new method that utilises the state-of-the-art Carl Zeiss VisuMax laser, Laser Eye Surgery has been opened up to patients who were once ineligible, including those with very high prescriptions, contact lens intolerance, drier eyes, and thinner corneas.
+As this can now be done with a new, less-invasive method using the Carl Zeiss VisuMax laser, Laser Eye Surgery has opened up to patients who were once ineligible, including those with very high prescriptions, contact lens intolerance, drier eyes, and thinner corneas.

 Laser Blended Vision: The end of reading glasses

 Expert laser eye surgeon Prof Reinstein on the revolutionary presbyopia treatment, Laser Blended Vision